Skip to main content

 Stage is the single most important filter.
 An investor who leads Series B rounds is not a relevant target for a pre-seed raise regardless of sector fit.
 Apply this filter first, before any others.

-Type a description of your target investor into the global search bar — Metal’s AI interprets the query and surfaces matching results across investors, companies, and people simultaneously.
+Type a description of your target investor into the global search bar — Metal’s AI interprets the query and surfaces matching results by automatically applying the appropriate filters.
 Example queries that work well:

 “Seed investors backing B2B SaaS companies in Europe with a focus on vertical software”